Skip to main content

 Civil Society Infrastructure for Non-White Expats

-Penang is generally a multicultural and peaceful city, but it exists within a national legal framework that places significant constraints on religious freedom, particularly for Muslims and converts.
-While day-to-day coexistence is the norm, there are documented flashpoints of intolerance and legal complexities regarding sharia-civil court jurisdictions that residents should be aware of.
+Penang is multicultural and generally peaceful, but exists within a national legal framework that constrains religious freedom — particularly for Muslims and converts.
+Day-to-day coexistence is the norm, but documented flashpoints of intolerance and sharia-civil jurisdictional conflicts do occur.

 Organizations with standing: